xsuite/xfields/examples/beambeam_multibunch/design.md

 scenarios pass again.
 The recorded Xmask pass predates this package-ownership move; Xmask has not been rerun after it.

+## Pre-merge API and example review TODO

+The following items were identified in the final API/example review and should be resolved before the rigid-bunch interface is treated as established.

+### Required fixes

+- Reconcile the covariance contract with the implementation.
+This document specifies per-bunch transverse covariances and coherent covariance convolution, including the possibility of transverse coupling.
+The current rigid-bunch element stores only ``sigma_x`` and ``sigma_y`` and supplies zero cross-plane covariance to the common BB2D kick.
+Either add slot-indexed ``Sigma_11``, ``Sigma_13`` and ``Sigma_33`` support for both beams, or explicitly narrow the documented model to uncoupled transverse Gaussian distributions.
+- Make non-convergence explicit. ``BeamBeamRigidBunchStudy.solve()`` currently
+  returns the last iterate with ``result.converged == False`` after reaching ``max_iterations``.
+Prefer raising by default, with an explicit option to return the last iterate when desired.
+In all cases, examples must inspect and report ``converged``, ``num_iterations`` and ``max_orbit_change`` before treating, saving or plotting the result as a solution.
+- Preserve ``beambeam_scale`` during configuration.
+Geometry analysis currently sets the knob to zero and then unconditionally to one.
+Save the previous value and restore it with exception-safe handling so reconfiguration neither changes a user's knob setting nor leaves beam-beam disabled after an error.
+- Fix ``examples/beambeam_multibunch/000_multibunch_2d.py``: it describes a
+  coherent calculation but constructs the rigid-bunch elements with the default ``coherent=False`` and without own-beam sizes.
+Make the physics and description agree.

+### Public API decisions

+- Use one orientation vocabulary consistently.
+The study exposes ``cw`` / ``acw`` state (for example ``filled_slots_cw``), while ``RigidBunchTwiss`` exposes ``b1`` / ``b2``.
+Prefer ``cw`` / ``acw`` for the machine-independent API, optionally retaining ``b1`` / ``b2`` as convenience aliases.
+- Resolve ``filling_scheme`` versus ``filling_pattern`` before release.
+The
+  bunch-pattern contract in this document calls the slot-indexed occupancy a filling scheme, while the implemented beam-beam entry points use ``filling_pattern_cw`` / ``filling_pattern_acw``.
+Choose one public term and make the design, code, tests and examples consistent.
+Compatibility with the established particles-mode beam-beam API should be considered explicitly.
+- Avoid boolean orientation in public-looking helpers such as ``bb_name(base, mirror)`` and ``bunch_zeta(mirror)``.
+Use named CW/ACW accessors or an explicit orientation value, or make these helpers private.
+- Clarify mode-specific configuration arguments.
+The shared ``configure_beambeam_interactions()`` signature contains both particles-only and rigid-bunch-only options; particle-only defaults such as ``crab_strong_beam=True`` are silently ignored in rigid-bunch mode.
+Use sentinel defaults and validation, or document the mode-dependent contract prominently.

+### LHC example cleanup

+- In ``000_lhc_multibunch_bb.py``, avoid configuring the complete filling and immediately replacing it with the bounded filling.
+Configure without a filling, derive the IP offsets, and apply the selected filling once.
+- Make it obvious in the example output and introductory text that the default calculation uses a bounded bunch subset, controlled by ``LHC_ALL`` and ``LHC_WINDOW``, even though it uses the full thick lattice.
+- Do not unconditionally write fixed pickle files into the source directory.
+  Make result export explicit and direct outputs to a user-selected directory.
+- Remove the unused ``line_b1`` / ``line_b2`` return values in the example, or
+  simplify ``load_lhc()`` if callers generally use the lines through the environment.
+- Keep the full-lattice LHC script as a realistic application example, but use the small deterministic example as the primary API introduction.
+Add a short README that distinguishes the quick API example, full thick-lattice study, second-order-map workflow, OpenMP example and pytrain comparison.

+### Final validation gates

+- Run the focused serial and OpenMP element, configuration, study and rigid-bunch-Twiss tests with the supported compiler setup.
+- Run the current LHC injection and collision pytrain regressions.
+- Rerun the Xmask beam-beam acceptance tests after the package-ownership move;
+  the pass recorded above predates that change.
+- Exercise at least one complete OpenMP rigid-bunch study, not only the element kernels.

 ## Non-goals

 - This rationalization does not change the intended coherent rigid-bunch